 The information on this page is important to consider regardless of which tool you use to host remote meetings.
-For the purposes of this guide, we will consider Zoom as the primary tool and discuss LiveRooms as a backup.
-For more information about acquiring a Zoom Pro license, visit our web conferencing guide; LiveRooms is now enabled for all Canvas courses within the Media Gallery.
+For the purposes of this guide, we will consider Zoom as the primary tool.
+For more information about acquiring a Zoom Pro license, visit our web conferencing guide.

 As you create your own remote teaching strategy, we are available to help, both in group webinars and one-on-one.